Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 Fig. 10.
 Illustration of different kinds of tintinnid-diatom associations (A is between live Laackmanniella naviculaefera and live Fragilariopsis spp, B is between empty L. naviculaefera and empty diatom frustules, C is between empty L. naviculaefera and live Fragilariopsis spp, D is between live L. naviculaefera and F. curta with F. rhombica and E and F are between empty Codonellopsis and live Fragilariopsis spp.)
 (Armbrecht et al., 2017).

 Conversely, tintinnids also encounter parasites that can destroy their generative nucleus or release toxins, typically resulting in the demise of the ciliate, though instances of complete recovery have been recorded (Coats & Bachvaroff, 2012).
 The boundary between tintinnid parasites and predators remains obscure, as both can inflict fatal harm within a similar timeframe (Coats & Bachvaroff, 2012).
-One example of towards tintinnids is parasitic dinoflagellates, as depicted in Figure 10.
+One example of parasitism towards tintinnids is parasitic dinoflagellates, as depicted in Figure 10.
 When infected, tintinnid reproduction is significantly hindered.
 Tintinnid parasites persist across seasons, contributing to common and recurrent declines in tintinnid populations (Coats & Bachvaroff, 2012).
 Intriguingly, these organisms, though detrimental to tintinnids, play a role in the recycling of materials at the microbial level (Coats & Bachvaroff, 2012).

 Fig. 11.
 The infection cycle of a tintinnid by parasitic dinoflagellates (h is the host, fv is the food vacuoles, s are the sporocytes, sporogenic division products preceding spore formation and pn is the parasite nucleus) (Coats & Bachvaroff, 2012).